katelyngaler/UFOs/README.md

 * One drawback of this design is that filtering the data is case sensitive, so the user must match the case and/or formatting that is used in the table exactly.

 * Two recommendation for further development:
-    1. Add a clear filters button.
+    1. Add a "Clear Filters" button.
 This will allow users to quickly clear all filters without having to manually delete each filter separately.
-    2. Creating a drop down list instead of a text bos for some of the parameters.
+    2. Creating a drop down list instead of a text box for some of the parameters.
 This would allow users to see the filter options instead of having to guess what values might be in the table.